 On April 28, President Trump issued an Executive Order called Protecting American Communities from Criminal Aliens, and an accompanying fact sheet.
 This order directed the AG and Secretary of Homeland Security (DHS) to publish a list of state and local jurisdictions that “obstruct the enforcement of Federal immigration law (sanctuary jurisdictions).”

-Note that the President’s Executive Order and DHS announcements in connection with the federal government’s publication of a “sanctuary jurisdiction” list each define the term “sanctuary jurisdiction” differently than the policies of the U.S. Attorney General referenced above.
+Note that the President’s Executive Order and DHS/DOJ announcements/criteria in connection with the federal government’s publication of a “sanctuary jurisdiction” list each define the term “sanctuary jurisdiction” differently than the written policies of the U.S. Attorney General expressed in memos linked above.
 The federal government did not explain why the Nebraska Counties were included on its initially published “sanctuary jurisdictions” list.
-This only underscores that there is no legally enacted nor universally accepted definition of the “sanctuary jurisdiction” phrase, even among federal lawmakers and executives.
+This only underscores that there is no legally enacted nor universally accepted definition of the “sanctuary jurisdiction” phrase, and the meaning of the phrase is continually in flux, even among federal lawmakers and executives.
+The latest criteria listed above as published by the DOJ should be examined by Nebraska county law enforcement agencies in light of their own policies and practices, and any questions should be directed to their county attorney or NIRMA Legal Link.

 #7.
 Reports of Many More Immigration Administrative Warrants Added to NCIC Database